Discounted Beta-Bernoulli Reward Estimation for Sample-Efficient Reinforcement Learning with Verifiable Rewards: Experiments

 \subsection{Main Results}

-Table~\ref{tab:main_results} reports Acc@8 results across six mathematical reasoning in-distribution benchmarks and three general reasoning out-of-distribution (OOD) benchmarks for three different RLVR algorithms.
-For GRPO-DBB, the discounting factor $\lambda$ is set to $0.5$ for Qwen3-1.7B-Base and $0.75$ for Qwen3-8B-Base; these values are empirically selected based on performance trends under varying $\lambda$.
+Table~\ref{tab:main_results} reports Acc@8 results across six mathematical reasoning in-distribution benchmarks and three general reasoning out-of-distribution (OOD) benchmarks for five different RLVR algorithms.
+For GRPO-DBB, the discount factor $\lambda$ is set to $0.5$ for Qwen3-1.7B-Base and $0.75$ for Qwen3-8B-Base; these values are empirically selected based on performance trends under varying $\lambda$.
 Further details are provided in Section~\ref{sec:impact_lambda}.

-For in-distribution evaluation, GRPO-DBB consistently outperforms both GRPO and RePO across all benchmarks and model scales.
-Compared to GRPO, Acc@8 improves by an average of 3.22 points for Qwen3-1.7B-Base and 2.42 points for Qwen3-8B-Base.
-This indicates that, in the RLVR setting, replacing GRPO’s point estimator with the DBB estimator is more effective for in-distribution downstream tasks.
-When compared to RePO, GRPO-DBB achieves improvements of 3.99 and 4.71 points for Qwen3-1.7B-Base and Qwen3-8B-Base, respectively.
-Although RePO leverages diverse forms of historical information, including tokens, token probabilities, and rewards, GRPO-DBB relies solely on rewards.
-Despite this, its strong downstream performance suggests that the DBB estimator utilizes historical information both efficiently and effectively.
+For in-distribution evaluation, GRPO-DBB consistently outperforms all four baselines across all benchmarks and model scales.
+Compared to GRPO, Acc@8 improves by an average of 3.43 points for Qwen3-1.7B-Base and 2.32 points for Qwen3-8B-Base.
+These improvements are statistically significant in nearly every cell ($p<0.05$).
+This indicates that, in the RLVR setting, replacing GRPO's point estimator with the DBB estimator is more effective for in-distribution downstream tasks.
+When compared to the other three baselines (RePO, GRESO, and DAPO), GRPO-DBB still achieves average in-distribution Acc@8 gains of 4.45--4.73 (8B) and 3.24--4.22 (1.7B) points.
+The three baselines take markedly different approaches to address sample inefficiency.
+RePO replays diverse forms of historical information, including tokens, token probabilities, and rewards.
+GRESO and DAPO instead modify the sampling/filtering strategy: GRESO probabilistically filters prompts that are likely to lead to variance collapse, and DAPO dynamically resamples within the current iteration to discard zero-variance prompts.
+GRPO-DBB, in contrast, only changes the reward estimator by aggregating historical \emph{reward} statistics, without replaying trajectories or modifying the sampling strategy.
+Despite this minimal departure from GRPO, its strong downstream performance suggests that the DBB estimator utilizes historical information both efficiently and effectively.